michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ## Google Trends Scraper

 If you will be using the Google Trends scraper using the `pytrends` API, the scripts are located at the `gt_scraper` directory.
-This code was originated from as referenced in ACM format:
+This code was originated from:

 Amanda M Y Chu, Andy C Y Chong, Nick H T Lai, Agnes Tiwari, and Mike K P So.
 2023.
 Enhancing the Predictive Power of Google Trends Data Through Network Analysis: Infodemiology Study of COVID-19. *JMIR Public Health Surveill.* 9, (September 2023). https://doi.org/10.2196/42446